 Normative references

+For dated references only the edition cited applies.
+For undated references the latest edition of the referenced applies with implementation dates as specified by the Management Committee.

 ISO/IEC 17025 General requirements for the competence of testing and calibration laboratories

 IECEE OD-2048 IEC System of Conformity Assessment Schemes for Electrotechnical Equipment and Components (IECEE System) Utilization of Customers’ Testing Facilities